just-the-docs/just-the-docs/peopleops/LOCATIONS.md

 ## Vancouver

-Reach out to [Chelsea](mailto:chelsea@countable.ca) with any questions about Vancouver team norms or accessing the Vancouver office.
+Reach out to [Clark](mailto:clark@countable.ca) with any questions about Vancouver team norms or accessing the Vancouver office.

 ## Davao

-Reach out to [Justin](mailto:justin@countable.ca) with any questions about Davao team norms.
+Reach out to [Justin](mailto:justin@countable.ca) with any questions about Philippines team norms.

 ## COVID-19 Safety Plan